12 Reasons Why You’re Not Losing Weight While Breastfeeding

 Tips for reducing cortisol:

-• Eat healthy foods: Avoid processed foods and eat plenty of fruits and vegetables.
+• Eat healthy foods: Avoid processed foods.
+Eat plenty of fruits and vegetables.

 • Exercise regularly: Moderate exercise helps to reduce stress and gives you a boost of the feel-good hormone, serotonin.